Skip to main content

 Flow Creation Tasks

-To create flows easily and efficiently with MuleSoft Composer, perform the following flow creation tasks.
+Create flows easily and efficiently with MuleSoft Composer by performing the following flow creation tasks.

 Task Description